broadinstitute/depmap_omics/README.md

 * Remove fusion with (SpliceType=" INCL_NON_REF_SPLICE" and LargeAnchorSupport="No" and FFPM < 0.1)
 * Remove fusions with FFPM < 0.05 (STAR-Fusion suggests using 0.1, but looking at the translocation data, this looks like it might be too aggressive)

-with the functions:
+With the functions:
 - readFusions
 - filterFusions
 - prepare_depmap_fusion_data_for_taiga

 ### Upload to taiga

-- we load the blacklisted/embargoed sample ids
+- We load the blacklisted/embargoed sample ids
-- we log2 transform and create a file for each release (and one containing everything)
+- We log2 transform and create a file for each release (and one containing everything)
-- we upload the files using taigapy in a corresponding taiga dataset with the corresponding description and also upload it to its virtual dataset
+- We upload the files using taigapy in a corresponding taiga dataset with the corresponding description and also upload it to its virtual dataset

 # Previous PiPelines